 As we explain in our previous post, “Proximity bias is the idea that employees with close physical proximity to their team and company leaders will be perceived as better workers and ultimately find more success in the workplace than their remote counterparts.”

+According to Brian Kropp, Group Vice President and Chief of HR Research at Gartner, one of the key dangers of proximity bias is unequal employee treatment.
 Employees who are in the office more—and, for example, can strike up a daily chat at the coffee machine with the CEO—are more likely to receive promotions and other career benefits over their remote colleagues.
 Employers need to level the playing field and hear from remote workers regarding planning and strategy to avoid this misguided phenomenon.

 How Collective Intelligence can make the transition smooth